szczyglis-dev/py-gpt/README.md

 - `Audio Input (OpenAI Whisper)` - offers speech recognition through the OpenAI Whisper API.

-- `Autonomous Mode: self loop, AI to AI conversation` - Enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
+- `Autonomous Mode: AI to AI conversation` - Enables autonomous conversation (AI to AI), manages loop, and connects output back to input.

 - `Real Time` - automatically adds the current date and time to prompts, informing the model of the real-time moment.